Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Formulation

 \subsection{In-Context Learning}

-In this work we consider the following formulation of in-context learning (ICL).
+In this work, we consider the following formulation of in-context learning (ICL).
 Let $\Theta$ be the set of tasks.
+We follow the ICL prompt formulation, the HMM mixture formulation, and assumptions in \citep{xieexplanation} as follows.
 The distribution of sequences generated by each individual task in the HMM together composes the pre-training distribution.
-Specifically, each task $\theta\in\Theta$ is associated with a distinct initial state $s_\theta\in\mathcal{S}$, and the set of all such initial states $\mcS_\text{start}=\{s_\theta| \theta \in \Theta\}$ forms the support of $\pretrain$.

-Following the ICL prompt formulation in \citep{xieexplanation}, for a test task $\theta^\star$, the in-context learning prompt follows the format:
+Specifically, each task $\theta\in\Theta$ is associated with a distinct initial state $s_\theta\in\mathcal{S}$ with transition rate lower bound $\epsilon_d$ (the Assumption 5 ``Regularity'' in \cite{xieexplanation}), and the set of all such initial states $\mcS_\text{start}=\{s_\theta| \theta \in \Theta\}$ forms the support of $\pretrain$.
+For a test task $\theta^\star$, the in-context learning prompt follows the format:

-where the input-output pairs $[\bfx_i, y_i]$ are i.i.d. demonstrate samples sampled from $\theta^\star$, and $\delim$ is delimiter token used to separate adjacent samples.
+where the input-output pairs $[\bfx_i, y_i]$ are i.i.d. demonstrate samples sampled from $\theta^\star$, and $\delim$ is the delimiter token with emission rate lower bound $\epsilon_r$ (the Assumption 5 ``Regularity'' in \cite{xieexplanation}).
 We further make some connections between in-context learning and the HMM model.
 Note that the probability of generating a sequence from the initial distribution $p_0$ can be expressed as follows\citep{jaeger2000observable}:

+where $\mathbf{p}_{o}$ is vector of emission probabilities $P(o|s\in\mathcal{S})$ for $o$.
+We denote the intermediate matrices in Equation~\ref{eq:inference} as one operator for a (sub)sequence $\bfo$: